 The project was awarded £6m from the Local Growth Fund in January 2015, contingent on housing and other outputs being delivered.

-£4.8m will be put towards the cost of building a new multi-storey car park to replace The Common car park.
-This will help free up other sites currently used for surface-level parking in the town centre for further development, including new shops, homes, leisure facilities and business space, benefitting local residents and visitors and increasing the town's economic potential.
+£4.8m has supported the cost of building a new multi-storey car park at The Common.
+This has helped free up other sites currently used for surface-level parking across the town centre for further development, including the introduction of new shops, homes, leisure facilities and business space, benefitting local residents and visitors and increasing the town's economic potential.

-The remaining £1.2m has supported the transformation of White Lion Square which provides an attractive multi-use community space to encourage footfall and improve the visitor experience (pictured above).
+The remaining £1.2m has supported the transformation of White Lion Square which provides an attractive multi-use community space to encourage footfall and improve the visitor experience.